Team4028/2018-PreSeason-Vision/Docs/Remotely Connecting to the Vision Computer.md

 	The Vision server is a standard Windows Computer so you can use Remote Desktop Connection (mstsc) to connect to the computer.

+	By default, the server listens on TCP port 3389 and UDP port 3389

 1. Run Remote Desktop Connection (mstsc)

 	![](https://github.com/Team4028/2018-PreSeason-Vision/blob/master/Images/MSTSC_1.jpg)